Skip to content

 The Independent Commission on UK Public Health Emergency Powers is an independent body chaired by The Rt.
 Hon.
 Sir Jack Beatson FBA.
 It brings together twelve individuals to work as Commissioners.

-The Commission will review the UK's public health legislative framework and institutional arrangements, alongside Government decision-making during the Covid-19 pandemic.
-It will make recommendations for changes in law, policy, practice and procedure, and plans to publish its findings in a report in the autumn of 2023.
+The Commission reviewed the UK's public health legislative framework and institutional arrangements, alongside Government decision-making during the Covid-19 pandemic.
+It made 44 recommendations for changes in law, policy, practice and procedure, and published its findings in a report on 15 May 2024.

 Who are the Commissioners?